SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-As of my knowledge cutoff date in early 2023, specific events in the United States that are scheduled to occur on March 18th could vary from year to year.
-Events could include cultural festivals, sports games, concerts, and other community gatherings.
-Below are examples of events that might occur on March 18th in a given year:
+- **St. Patrick's Day Parades** (continued celebrations): While St. Patrick's Day is on March 17th, many cities hold their parades and festivities on surrounding weekends to accommodate larger crowds.
+Thus, on March 18th, various U.S. cities might be hosting their St. Patrick’s Day parades, with attendees wearing green, enjoying Irish music and dance, and participating in related cultural events.

-- St. Patrick's Day Parades: While St. Patrick's Day is officially on March 17th, some cities may hold their parades and
+- **NCAA Men's Basketball Tournament (March Madness)**: The
 ### Positive Qoute
 ------
-"Keep shining bright like the star you are, and let nothing dim the light within you! ✨💪😊"
+"Chase your dreams with unwavering passion, and remember that each step forward is a win. 🌟 Keep shining, no matter how dark the night may seem. ✨💪😊"